ShabbyX/libpandoc/README.md

 ## Changelog

   * 0.8
-    - Switched to JSON internal representation instead of XML
+    - Switched to JSON format for settings instead of XML
+    - Completed support for all Pandoc readers and writers
     - Updated to Pandoc version 1.16 and higher
   * 0.7 - Updated to Pandoc version 1.13 and higher
   * 0.6 - Updated to Pandoc version 1.10 and higher